top of page

 Seaweed cellulose scaffolds from green macroalgae

-In collaboration with Prof. Alexander Golberg (Porter environment, TAU), we apply decellularization-recellularization approach of Marine macroalgae species Ulva sp. and Cladophora sp. to produce cellulose scaffolds for in-vitro mammalian cell growth.
-We test their biocompatibility and ability to support tissue engineering.
+In collaboration with Prof. Alexander Golberg (Porter environment, TAU), we apply decellularization-recellularization approach of marine macroalgae species Ulva sp. and Cladophora sp. to produce cellulose scaffolds for in-vitro mammalian cell growth.
+We test their biocompatibility for tissue engineering applications.

 Seaweed-cellulose-scaffolds-from-green-macroalgae.png

-The production of cellulose scaffolds out of two types of green macro-algae (left): Ulva sp. (top) and Cladophora sp. (bottom).
+The production of cellulose scaffolds from two types of green macro-algae (left): Ulva sp. (top) and Cladophora sp. (bottom).
 Fabrication samples (right).

 bottom of page